-Mobile app accessibility testing is very essential and we strongly recommend it because it brings an alternative perspective of the accessibility of an app.
+Mobile app accessibility testing is very essential and we strongly recommend it because it brings an alternative perspective on the accessibility of an app.
 But more importantly, accessibility testing is required by law.
 Testing for accessibility by more users also uncovers opportunities for app versatility for all types of users.

 There are different methods to test app accessibility: manual, automated, and user testing, as well as testing with analysis tools.
 One excellent way to uncover possible accessibility issues is to integrate auditing tools into the development process.
-This lessens the issues that can potentially turn up during testing phase.
+This lessens the issues that can potentially turn up during the testing phase.

 Manual testing involves interacting with the app to test accessibility services while automated accessibility testing also tests the usability of an app and helps identify issues early.
 User testing involves getting feedback from real users who utilize the app.
-In testing with analysis tools, the tools are used to detect opportunities to improve accessibility of the app.
+In testing with analysis tools, the tools are used to detect opportunities to improve the accessibility of the app.

 Through mobile application accessibility, people with disabilities can satisfactorily use a mobile app and its features as intended without going through any obstacle that can affect their experience.
-Facilitate their needs by creating mobile phone apps that adhere to set standards and accommodates different types of disabilities.
-The goal is to make the app experience of the most users as smooth as possible.
+Facilitate their needs by creating mobile phone apps that adhere to set standards and accommodate different types of disabilities.
+The goal is to make the app experience the most users as smooth as possible.

 Have a question?